-Students graduating as members of the classes of 2016 through 2019 can meet graduation assessment requirements through a variety of ways, including:
+Students graduating as members of the class of 2020 can meet graduation assessment requirements through a variety of ways, including:

-(1) Achieving passing scores on certain PARCC assessments;

-(2) Achieving certain scores on alternative assessments such as the SAT, ACT, or Accuplacer; or (3) The submission by the district of a student portfolio through the Department's portfolio appeals process.
+- (1) Achieving passing scores on certain NJSLA assessments in Language Arts and Math; - (2) Achieving certain scores on alternative assessments such as the SAT, ACT, or Accuplacer; or - (3) The submission by the district of a student portfolio through the Department's portfolio appeals process.
 (Special Education students whose Individualized Education Plans (IEPs) specify an alternative way to demonstrate proficiencies will continue to follow the graduation requirements set forth in their IEPs.)

-The class of 2020 can demonstrate graduation assessment proficiency through the same alternative means as those in the Classes of 2016 through 2019, provided that students in the Class of 2020 take all end-of-course PARCC assessments for which they are eligible, as of the effective date of when the amendments were adopted by the State Board of Education.
+Students in the graduating class of 2020 can demonstrate graduation proficiency through these alternate pathways provided they take all end-of-course NJSLA assessments for which they are eligible, as of the effective date of when the amendments were adopted by the State Board of Education.

-For the Class of 2021 and thereafter, students who have not demonstrated proficiency on the ELA 10 and Algebra 1 assessments, and have taken all end-of-course PARCC assessments for which they are eligible, can demonstrate graduation assessment proficiency by meeting the criteria of the portfolio appeals process.
-Students who have not met minimum levels of proficiency on the PARCC assessment will be placed in a mandatory CORE Skills course.
+For the Class of 2021 and thereafter, students who have not demonstrated proficiency on the ELA 10 and Algebra 1 state assessments, and have taken all end-of-course NJSLA assessments for which they are eligible, can demonstrate graduation assessment proficiency by meeting the criteria of the portfolio appeals process.